tetratecx/tsb-single-vm/README.md

 ```

-The first curl command above will send traffic to our Tier1 gateway in the mgmt cluster.
+One of the curl command above will send traffic to our Tier1 gateway in the mgmt cluster.
 Because of the URL path provided (proxy/app-b.ns-b/proxy/app-c.ns-c), the first hop app-a will be able to know that it needs to send traffic to app-b in namespace ns-b.
 It will strip that part and forward it to the next hop, where app-b will know it needs to send traffic to app-c in namespace ns-c.

 You can use the same techique to deploy and test application DEF.
 Try sending some traffic across a path that you do not expect to be available (eg app-a => app-e etc).